kos-lang/kos/doc/proposals.md

 * Hook Ctrl-C in interpreter to interrupt all threads

-* Object ctor: accept some form of input args, e.g. pairs of [key, value]

 * Add warnings about variable shadowing

 * ?
 Callstack from shallow is missing built-in function

-* if, switch variable declarations

 * Use _ as operator for empty extraction instead of void, like in Python